siu-sing/snake/README.md

 The `move()` function in the snake object is called at every 100ms interval to update the position of the snake based on its `position` and `direction` values.

 Every time `move()` is executed:
-1. Starting from the tail, each segment's coordinate is updated to the same one in front of it.
+1. Starting from the tail, each segment's coordinate is updated to the one in front of it.
 2. The head of the snake is incremented 1 unit in the direction of the `direction` value.

 This ensures that the snake constantly follows through the trail of its head, whichever path it takes.